 To those who have really seen us, and mirrored back what is true and beautiful about ourselves.
 So we might know our brilliance, our gifts, our hearts, so we might live them fully into the world.
-So we might know who we truly are, and become who we truly are.
+So we might know and become who we truly are.

 To those who value us for simply being ourselves, not for what we offer them or what we do, not for the advice we give or the work we perform, but for simply being the soul that we are.

 To those who saw the seeds of potential in us, and helped water and care for them, so they might blossom and flourish.
 Who helped us let go of what needed to die.
 Who helped us to know things we already deep-down knew.